elexonics/Split_ATT_Shared_Plan_Bill/README.md

 4. Split your bill by clicking the button "Split Bill".
 5. Save your splitted bill to a file if you like.

+Note: when there are additional data package fees or other extra fees, the owner will be benefit a little bit from the tax payment due to some simplification in calculation.

 How to find the numbers:
 Download your pdf monthly statement from your AT&T online account, then usually on the first page there is a section of summary of total expenses for each line in your group.